The Amplituhedron BCFW Triangulation: Separation

-and expanding multilinearly.
-Similarly, in case~(F), the functionary~$F'$ is obtained from~$F$ by replacing every occurrence of the index $i+1$ in a twistor by
+\begin{rmk} In case~(E), the functionary $F'$ is obtained from $F$ by the substitution for the upper promotion in Proposition~\ref{prop:upromotion}.
+Similarly, in case~(F), the functionary~$F'$ is obtained from~$F$ by the substitution for the lower promotion in Proposition~\ref{prop:upromotion}.
 Suppose that $d_j(F)$ are the multiplicities of indices in~$F$, as in Definition~\ref{def pure}, and $s$ is its sign on the cell.
-In case~(E), the multiplicities of $\{i,i+1,n-2,n\}$ increase by~$d_{n-1}(F)$, and those of $\{i,i+1,n-2,n-1\}$ increase again by $d_{n}(F)$ by Remark~\ref{rmk:pureness_and_type}.
-The sign changes by $(-1)^{d_{n-1}(F)}$, since only the negative factor $\langle i,i+1,n-2,n\rangle$, which is the coefficient of $Z_{n-1}$, flips the sign.
-In case~(F), the sign and type change as in Remark~\ref{rmk:fake_lower_embedding}.
+In case~(E), the multiplicities of $\{i,i+1,n-2,n\}$ increase by~$d_{n-1}(F)$, and those of $\{i,i+1,n-2,n-1\}$ increase again by $d_{n}(F)$ by Remark~\ref{rmk:pureness_and_type}. {The sign changes by $(-1)^{d_{n-1}(F)}$ by Proposition \ref{prop:uprom}.} In case~(F), the sign and type change as in Remark~\ref{rmk:fake_lower_embedding}.

 This gives a straightforward recursive algorithm to compute a separating functionary between every two given cells, corresponding to two chord diagrams with $k_1,k_2 \in \{0,\dots,n-4\}$.
 We provide an implementation of this function in~\cite{evenzohar2022bcfw}, and its complete output for $n=6,7,8,9,10$. \end{rmk}